 Please do not arrive with any family members or friends, unless you are a parent/guardian bringing a minor for their appointment, or are having a procedure under sedation have been instructed to bring a driver.

-If you do have a driver accompanying you to your appointment, please have them wait in their vehicle to limit the number of patients in our office.
-Post-operative home care instructions will be given to your driver by phone.
+If you do have a driver accompanying you to your appointment, please have them check in with you.
+They will be given aftercare instructions and then be asked to return to their vehicle to limit the number of patients in our office.
+Post-operative home care instructions will be reviewed with your driver over the phone.

 During Your Appointment